adfresca/sdk-unity/README.md

 To resolve this issue, you need to do the followings.

-1) Override startActivity(intent) of UnityPlayer Activity to handle Custom URL for Announcement Campaign.
+1) Override startActivity(intent) of UnityPlayer Activity to handle Custom URL for In-App Messaging Campaign.

-Deep Link from Announcement Campaign is always executed on in-game situation.
+Deep Link from In-App Messaging Campaign is always executed on in-game situation.
 It is never executed from outside of the game (i.e. a push notification.)
 Also our SDK uses startActivity() method to execute the url.
 Therefore, you can manually handle a url by overriding startActivity() of UnityPlayer activity.

 First, you should create a new Android Project in Eclipse and generate a class named MainActivity inherited from UnityPlayerActivity.
 Then modify AndroidMenefest.xml as follows.